dokku/dokku-elasticsearch/README.md

 dokku elasticsearch:promote other_service playground
 ```

-This will replace elasticsearch_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `ELASTICSEARCH_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 ELASTICSEARCH_URL=http://other_service:ANOTHER_PASSWORD@dokku-elasticsearch-other-service:9200/other_service